pip-services/pip-services-docs/content/en/python/commons/config/ireconfigurable.md

     An interface to set configuration parameters to an object.

-    It is similar to [IConfigurable](../iconfigurable) interface, but emphasises the fact that **configure()** method can be called more than once to change object configuration in runtime.
 ---

+### Description
+The IReconfigurable interface is used to set configuration parameters to an object.

+Important points:

+- It is similar to [IConfigurable](../iconfigurable) interface, but emphasises the fact that **configure()** method can be called more than once to change object configuration in runtime.

 **Implements:** [IConfigurable](../iconfigurable)